-The proposed scoring scale uses the AP/Reuters/Bloomberg results as the basis for scoring (0) or μ .
+The proposed scoring scale uses the AP/Reuters/Bloomberg results as the basis for scoring (0) or u.
 The deviations from this in either direction reflect the deviations from the original event.
-A deviation score of -10 would indicate the story was likely taken so far out of context, that the story is no longer recognized.
-Similarly a story with a +10 deviation score would indicate the story was so radically embellished that the original event may no longer be the central theme of the story.
+A deviation score of -10 would indicate the story was likely taken so far out of context that the story is no longer recognized.
+Similarly, a story with a +10 deviation score would indicate that the story was so radically embellished that the original event may no longer be the central theme of the story.

-The resultant score is an average of the criteria scores obtained from parts of speech, tone, ratios etc. The overall score becomes a label used for both storage and signal identification.
-The storage label becomes relevant for comparisons used in source provenance, and can be useful when a story originates without the GT sources.
-The second use for the overall CL score, signal identification is explained in the pattern spread subsection.
+The resultant score is an average of the criteria scores obtained from parts of speech, tone, ratios, etc. The overall score becomes a label used for both storage and signal identification.
+The storage label becomes relevant for comparisons used in SP, and can be useful when a story originates without the GT sources.
+The second use for the overall CL score, signal identification, is explained in the PS subsection.

-B. FN in motion the pattern spread (PS)
+B. FN in Motion: The Pattern Spread (PS)

 Earlier background discussion highlighted both temporal and volume aspects of FN distribution.
-From Julius Caesar's early runners to print media, to radio, television and more recently the Internet the speed of distribution has minimally kept pace with news and in some cases outpaced news [51].
-Before the use of the Internet mass propaganda delivery tended to be asynchronous in nature but with the fusing of AI and data science chatbots could be deployed at a large scale allowing for interactive dissemination at scale.
-All events leave traces and digital events are no different.
-While some stories follow a meme-like pattern [52] the FN PS differs and will be further discussed in future work.
+From Julius Caesar's runners to print media to radio, television, and, more recently, the internet, the speed of distribution has minimally kept pace with news and, in some cases, outpaced news^[51].
+Before the advent of the internet, mass propaganda delivery tended to be asynchronous in nature, but with the fusing of AI and data science, chatbots can be deployed at a large scale, allowing for interactive dissemination at scale.
+All events leave traces, and digital events are no different.
+While some stories follow a meme-like pattern^[52], the FN PS differs; this will be further discussed in future work.

-The PS of FN offers an opportunity to revisit and re-examine aspects of signal processing.
-The noise level on the Internet is very high making the signal more difficult to identify.
-This noisy environment provides an opportunity to identify and label the news stories in the environment using the techniques described in CL, in the environment.
-The labeling should result in the picture of the environment resembling a pre-painted paint by numbers picture where the various labeled items would ideally form clusters.
+The PS of FN offers an opportunity to revisit and reexamine aspects of signal processing.
+The noise level on the internet is very high, making the signal more difficult to identify.
+This noisy environment provides an opportunity for the identification and labeling of news stories using the techniques described in CL.
+The labeling should result in a picture of the environment resembling a prepainted, paint-by-numbers picture in which the various labeled items ideally form clusters.

-Fig.1 and fig. 2 showed the difference in spread of a factbased hashtag and a FN associated hashtag.
-The indiscriminate use of bots and trolls resulted in the obvious signal, but China has shown that a different signal can be as effective [4].
-Still in both Russian and Chinese cases automated software was used, and software is most efficient at patterned repetition.
+Fig. 1 and fig. 2 show the difference in the spread of a fact-based hashtag and a FN-associated hashtag.
+The indiscriminate use of bots and trolls resulted in the obvious signal, but China has shown that a different signal can be as effective^[4].
+Nevertheless, in the cases of Russia and China, automated software was used, and software is most efficient at patterned repetition.

 Understanding the PS of a fact-based narrative is the first signal that requires identification.
-Once removed from the noise field the remaining clusters can be identified and each deviation from the fact-based narrative can then be characterized, numerically.
-The numeric characterization can be used when performing analytics in SP processing.
+Once removed from the noise field, the remaining clusters can be identified and each deviation from the fact-based narrative can then be characterized numerically.
+Numeric characterization can be used when performing analytics in SP processing.

-By performing the operations in the specified order of CL preceding PS, an additional benefit may possibly be had in identifying the interactive behavior patterns.
-Ideally, twenty-one general PS signals should be initially detected.
-Naturally, machine learning algorithms will need to be evaluated to determine which one offers the greatest accuracy.
+By performing the operations in the specified order of CL preceding PS, an additional benefit may possibly be had in the identification of the interactive behavior patterns.
+Ideally, 21 general PS signals should be initially detected.
+Naturally, ML algorithms will need to be evaluated to determine which one offers the greatest accuracy.

-Detection of bots in general and chatbots specifically will require additional analysis and likely AI in determining the chatbot signals in those chatbots that are designed to increase amplification in efforts to persuade [53].
-In those cases, once identified the dialogue can be analyzed through some of the CL techniques addressed previously.
+Detection of bots in general and chatbots specifically will require additional analysis.
+In addition, determining the chatbot signals in chatbots designed to increase amplification in efforts to persuade will likely require AI^[53].
+In those cases, once identified, the dialogue can be analyzed through some of the CL techniques addressed previously.
 This particular aspect of FN is a separate but related effort.

-C. Source provenance (SP)
+C. Source Provenance (SP)